mylk/mass-geocoder/README.md

 * formatting into update statements,
 * executing the statements directly to the database.

+For help issuing the command:

+    ./massgeocode.py --help

 Dependencies
 ------------------------

-Python interpreter has to be installed (script has been developed and tested on python 2.7.3-0ubuntu7).
+Python interpreter has to be installed (script has been developed and tested on python 2.7.3).

 Module MySQLdb for MySQL integration and apgparse for argument parsing and argument dependencies have to be installed: